samsch/express-blog/README.md

 There is a link to the admin backend, which is a React-based Single Page Application (client-side routing).
 While missing a couple necessary "real life" features such as email validation and password reset (mostly to keep from needing any external services for this project's functionality), the login and registration are generally secure.

-> You can identify other email addresses which are attached to account.
+> You can identify other email addresses which are used for accounts via the registration process.
 This would be easily solvable with email validation.
 Also, the registration is open to any user, and posts they make would be displayed.
 Given a specific desired usage, the fixes for both of these would be fairly trivial.

 It should be noted that there is no technical reason the backend needs to be an SPA.
 This project is a showcase of how to do certain things "the right way", and one of those things is using an SPA with an API backend.